OpenDSA/OpenDSA/RST/source/Development/AnalIntro.rst

 The two equations labeled :math:`10n` and :math:`20n` are graphed by straight lines.
-A growth rate of :math:`cn` (for :math:`c` any positive constant) is often referred to as a :dfn:`linear` growth rate or running time.
+A growth rate of :math:`cn` (for :math:`c` any positive constant) is often referred to as a :term:`linear growth rate` or running time.
-This means that as the value of :dfn:`n` grows, the running time of the algorithm grows in the same proportion.
+This means that as the value of :math:`n` grows, the running time of the algorithm grows in the same proportion.
 Doubling the value of :math:`n` roughly doubles the running time.
-An algorithm whose running-time equation has a highest-order term containing a factor of :math:`n^2` is said to have a :dfn:`quadratic` growth rate.
+An algorithm whose running-time equation has a highest-order term containing a factor of :math:`n^2` is said to have a :term:`quadratic growth rate`.
 In Figure :num:`Figure #RunTimeGraph`, the line labeled :math:`2n^2` represents a quadratic growth rate.
-The line labeled :math:`2^n` represents an :dfn:`exponential` growth rate.
+The line labeled :math:`2^n` represents an :term:`exponential growth rate`.
 This name comes from the fact that :math:`n` appears in the exponent.
 The line labeled :math:`n!` also grows exponentially.